15 Top Things to Do on Oahu | Hawaii Famous Landmarks

 2. Waikiki

-Waikiki is tourist central and where all the action happens from Waikiki hotels, shopping, beaches, nightlife and tons of sun worshipping activities.
-Grab your unicorn floating because there is a range of beaches to choose from: Kaimana Beach, Sunset Beach, Waikiki Beach , Fort DeRussy Beach, you can laze in the sun, watch beach volleyball, take a surf lesson and maybe even have a run-in with a swimming turtle.
-Pay an homage to the Duke Kahanamoku statue, have tea at Waikiki’s landmark hotel, the Moana Surfrider and end the day, with a mahi mahi fish plate at Duke’s Restaurant and Bar.
+Laze in the sun, watch beach volleyball, take a surf lesson and maybe even have a run-in with a swimming turtle.
+Pay an homage to the Duke Kahanamoku statue, have tea under large Banyan trees at Waikiki’s landmark Moana Surfrider Hotel and end the day, with a mahi mahi fish plate at Duke’s Restaurant and Bar.
+Check out my list of top reef-friendly sunscreen for Hawaii

-3. Hanauma Bay
+3. Hanauma Bay Nature Preserve

-If you want to see schools of fish and an occasional turtle, Hawaii’s unequivocably best snorkel spot is Hanauma Bay Nature Preserve.
+If you want to see schools of fish and an occasional turtle, Hawaii’s best snorkel spot is Hanauma Bay Nature Preserve.
 Hanauma Bay is an ocean-life preserve, a friendly cove with life guards and is my top spot to snorkel with family or alone.
 Before entering you’re required to watch a video laying rules to a safe and environmentally smart stay.
 It’s the next best thing to snorkeling in a giant aquarium.

 Hanauma Bay Nature Preserve Hours: 6am -7pm, daily (except Tuesdays), Admission: $7.50, Check the website for snorkel tour packages and transportation.
 Website: www.hanaumabaystatepark.com